 Packing for a trip to Iceland, particularly in winter, you’d be forgiven for not thinking about including your swimming costume.
 But forget it and you risk missing out on one of Iceland’s greatest (semi) secrets.
 Swimming in Iceland – in all seasons – is one of the best activities to do in this crazy land of ice and fire!
 And it’s also one of the best ways to meet local Icelanders and get under the skin of this unique island in the middle of the North Atlantic.
-So read on for my guide to swimming in Iceland – top tips and locations.
+Read on for top tips and locations for swimming in Iceland.

 But going to the public pool is only one way to experience Iceland’s magnificent swimming opportunities.
 There are well known spas such as Blue Lagoon and even a heated beach!
 However, the really unique experiences are to be had bathing in isolated pools, hot pots and hot rivers located in the wilds, sometimes several hours’ trek from the nearest town.